argonne-lcf/user-guides/docs/polaris/compiling-and-linking/oneapi-compiler.md

 !!! note

-    The 2023.2.0 release of oneAPI Toolkit does not support oneMKL or oneDPL on Nvidia.
+    The 2023.2.0 release of oneAPI Toolkit does not yet support oneMKL or oneDPL on Nvidia devices.

-The other variant being a build of main from the open source.
+The other variant being a build from the open-source.
 This variant will be more up-to-date at the risk of bugs and breakages based on code that has not undergone a full release cycle.
 The documentation is located on the [SYCL](../programming-models/sycl-polaris.md) page.
+Most notable differences being, `icx/icpx` are the names of C/C++ compilers respectively when using the release version of the module where as `clang/clang++` are for open-source variant.

 ## Compile and Link